 What’s it like to drive?

 Seems I’m not the only one who wants a Williams.
 As the Clio arrives at Motoring Research HQ, the entire team decamps into the car park.
-Grown men are spotted wistfully shaking their heads and making involuntary sighs.
-But hell, nobody can tell us this car isn’t cool.
+Grown men wistfully shake their heads and sigh involuntarily.
+But nobody can tell us this car isn’t cool.

 Those gold Speedline alloys are, of course, the pièce de résistance.
 A modest 15 inches in diameter, they fill out the arches perfectly, creating a squat, wheel-at-each-corner stance.
 The Speed Blue paintwork looks lustrous, too (a lighter Monaco Blue shade was used on the Williams 3).
 A bonnet bulge and a smattering of stickers also set the Williams apart from a common Clio.